Streamlined-Turing/streamlined_fe/README.md

 The goal of this project is to create a successful web application from a student-led project idea.
 Our team has created an app to solve a real world problem, allows users to authenticate with a third-party service, and consume at least two other apis.
 This project has been developed using Service Oriented Architecture.
 The backend repo is available [here](https://github.com/Streamlined-Turing/streamlined_be).

 ## About StreamLined
-StreamLined is a tool to track movies and TV shows a user would like to watch, are currently watching, and also track media a user has watched.
-Once a user has created a StreamLined account, they will have access to a dashboard with three default lists to categorize their media: 'Currently Watching', 'Want to Watch', and 'Watched'.
-The user will be able to search for movies and TV shows by title, view the media details, and save to the appropriate list in their dashboard.
-Once a user has finished watching their show or movie, the user will be able to provide reviews and ratings.
-Users of this app will be to set their streaming services and search for their desired media based on the streaming service available to the user.
+StreamLined is your new go-to media tracking tool that enables users to organize their movie and TV show watching activity.
+Upon signing up for the application, users access a user-friendly dashboard with three default lists to categorize their media: 'Currently Watching,' 'Want to Watch,' and 'Watched.'
+The intuitive interface allows users to search for their desired media titles, view essential details, and save them to the appropriate list effortlessly.

+StreamLined is the perfect tool for busy individuals who want to keep track of their favorite movies and TV shows with ease.
+Its simple interface and practical features make it an essential addition to any media lover's toolkit.

 ## Learning Goals
 * Authenticate users via OAuth
-* Further front end development; utilize Bootstrap.
+* Further front end development utilizing Bootstrap.
 * Build app using Service Oriented Architecture
 * Utilize Webmock and VCR for front end testing